On sweet undeniable feeling of power of international intellectual feudalism, bias, discrimination, censoring and theft

 A 66 years old woman with known dilated cardiomyopathy and severely reduced ejection fraction presented with bundle branch reentrant tachycardia.
 Bundle branch reentrant tachycardia is an uncommon form of ventricular tachycardia incorporating both bundle branches into the reentry circuit.
 The diagnosis is based on electrophysiological findings and pacing manoeuvres that prove participation of the His- Purkinje system in the tachycardia mechanism.

 We describe a case of Streptococcus alactolyticus infective endocarditis complicated by bacteriemia.
-A 64-year-old male with a previous history of coronary artery bypass grafting surgery applied to our cardiology outpatient clinic with complaints of dyspnea, fever, confusion and an apical holosystolic murmur.
+A 64-year-old male with a previous history of coronary artery bypass grafting applied to our cardiology outpatient clinic with complaints of dyspnea, fever, confusion and an apical holosystolic murmur.